 Start with the facts

-The thing about buying vacant land for a cottage is that not only is rural, it usually requires some travel to get there.
+The thing about buying vacant land for a cottage is that it usually requires some travel to get there.
 So it’s hard to figure out exactly what the land looks like from the comfort of your urban living room.
 Regardless, you should have some understanding of the property on the real estate package and local planning offices.

 Here’s what we knew about our property before buying it.

 - Looking at the property before buying it only gave us a rough idea of what the property was like.
-We had a vague understanding of the topography: flat field surrounded by lanky trees and scrubby bushes.
+We had a vague understanding of the topography: flat field surrounded by lanky trees and scrubby bushes, a rocky cliff on the back half.
 The kids were excited by the salal and blackberry bushes.
-The adults were interested in the potential view.
+The adults were interested in the potential ocean view.

-- The real estate package provided information about the size of the lot, the length and width of the lot.
-We knew how far the property was from the local amenities.
+- The real estate package provided information about the size of the lot.
+We knew how far the property was from local amenities.
 There was a map of the potential archeological sites in the area with none identified on our particular piece of land.

 - The local planning office had a contour map of the area, and we were able to see that the back half of our property had a gentle slope until it reached the dramatic drop off at the edge of the cliff.